Ready for the details? Get the 2023 Official Rules document or read on for an overview.

 - NOT be modifications to existing games

-SGS&C will accommodate the following mobile device platform specifications:
+SGS&C will accommodate the following mobile device platform applications:

 - 16 GB storage memory